Wisconsin 2023-24 SARE Plan of Work

 Activities under this topic may include workshops, study tours, webinars, or other educational programming.
 During the two-year plan of work period, we will also offer additional SARE-funded travel scholarships, and where appropriate, minigrant support to further educational programming that provides professional development for educators working with farmers and ranchers on programs related to climate change and other major food system disruptions, such as the COVID pandemic.

-Action outcomes: educators involved in the agriculture climate change working group (community of practice) published articles, produced podcasts, and integrated climate change into programming and research, from explicit presentations on climate-smart agriculture to outreach on responding to weather extremes and building soil health.
+Action outcomes: educators involved in the agriculture climate change working groups published articles, produced podcasts, and integrated climate change into programming and research, from explicit presentations on climate-smart agriculture to outreach on responding to weather extremes and building soil health.
 This outreach reached at least 400 farmers.
+Educators have also created videos on dealing with heat stress in dairy cattle that will be released shortly.
+Publications and programming on climate-resilient farming are continuing to be developed.

 Wisconsin SARE works with partners to support professional development on working with beginning farmers, with particular emphasis on reaching audiences that don’t already have good connections to Extension and other agencies and organizations supporting farmers.